mostafab/neg5-web/README.md

 2. Run through your IDE of choice.
 For example, open the `Main.java` file in Intellij and run the main method.
 This will create a new run configuration that you can use to restart the service.

+### Apply Database Migrations
+You can apply new database migrations after initial creation of your database by running `mvn compile && mvn flyway:migrate` in the `neg5.db` folder.
+You can also choose to completely wipe away and rebuild your local database using the `./neg5.db/bin/wipe_local_db.sh` and `./neg5.db/bin/wipe_local_db.sh` scripts, respectively.

 ### Deploying